comorment/containers/sphinx-docs/source/index.rst

-.. template documentation master file, created by sphinx-quickstart on Fri Oct 14 10:51:33 2022.
+.. template documentation master file, created by sphinx=quickstart on Fri Oct 14 10:51:33 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CoMorMent-container's documentation!
+Welcome to CoMorMent=container's documentation!
 ===============================================

 .. toctree::